Cold-Pack Steam Canning Tomatoes in Own Juice (Easy Method)

+- Add 1 Tablespoon bottled lemon juice to each quart jar.
 At this point, you may choose to fill your mason jars with the quartered tomatoes.
-If you prefer diced tomatoes, use the largest grid blade in the Vidalia Chop Wizard to quickly dice the tomatoes.
+If you prefer diced tomatoes, use the largest grid blade in the vegetable chopper to quickly dice the tomatoes.

-Leave just 1/4-inch head space at the top of the mason jar.
+- Leave just 1/2-inch head space at the top of the mason jar.
 With a clean towel, wipe the rim of the jar clean.

 (Includes Affiliate Links)